TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ## 1-Reproducibility of results
 ### 1.1-Installation
 The code was downloaded from the original GitHub (https://github.com/TencentAILabHealthcare/scBERT).
-Then, Python 3.6.8 and the required libraries (from its requeriments.txt file) were installed.
+Then, Python 3.6.8 and the required libraries (from its [requeriments.txt](https://github.com/TencentAILabHealthcare/scBERT/blob/master/requirements.txt) file) were installed.
 However, you will need to install two additional python libraries to be able to run scBERT code:
 ```
 python -m pip install einops==0.4.1
 python -m pip install local_attention==1.4.4
 ```
 Additionally, you should ask for access to the following relevant files:

-* pretrained-model: panglao
+* Pretrained model: *panglao_10000.h5ad*
-* prepocessed dataset: Zheng68K
+* Prepocessed dataset: *Zheng68K.h5ad*
-* gene2gene vec

 ### 1.2-Training
 After finishing the previous step, you can train the model using the following command line: